brevzin/cpp_proposals/2996_reflection/reflection.md

 ### Linkage of reflections and templates specialized by reflections

-Nontype template arguments of type `std::meta::info` are permitted (and frequently useful!), but since reflections represent internal compiler state while processing a single translation unit, they cannot be allowed to leak across TUs.
+Non-type template arguments of type `std::meta::info` are permitted (and frequently useful!), but since reflections represent internal compiler state while processing a single translation unit, they cannot be allowed to leak across TUs.
 Therefore both variables of _consteval-only type_, and entities specialized by a non-type template argument of _consteval-only type_, cannot have module or external linkage (i.e., they must have either internal or no linkage).
 While this can lead to some code bloat, we aren't aware of any organic use cases for reflection that are harmed by this limitation.

 A corollary of this rule is that static data members of a class cannot have consteval-only types - such members always have external linkage, and to do otherwise would be an ODR violation.
 Again, we aren't aware of any affected use-cases that absolutely require this.